sirkapil/nehu/pages/happy.md

 Tumhe Thoda bahut hasi ya nhi ?
 Abhi tak unhappy hai ?

 Remember, You are amazing, awesome.
-Nd Tum unique ho kyuki tere jaisa koi aur nhi hai.
-So, be brave and smile 😊.
+Nd Tum unique ho kyuki tumhare jaisa koi aur nhi hai.
+So, be brave and smile 😊

 Don't forget you are special.
 I love you so much 😘 and I'll love you for ever.
 I can't see you unhappy and am always there for you when you need smile😊.
-After all, you are queen👰 of my heart❤
+After all, you are the only queen👰 of my heart❤

 ![queen](../uploads/user/queenofheart.jpg "your are my queen")

-How can i see queen of my heart❤ unhappy😢 ?
+How can i see my queen❤ unhappy😢 ?
 Really, i just want to see your smile😌.
 When you smile , just take a picture and send it to me on WhatsApp.
 Okay ?😘

 Teri uss dimple wali muskan ka hee to jaadu hai ye.
-So , Keep smiling 😌
+So , Keep smiling kyuki tuu hasti hai to main bhi hasta hun😌

 ☺😆😂